 Cut a few discs of orange zest and add to the rocks glass.
 Muddle the orange gently to start releasing the oil.

 Be careful not to put too much of the bitters in the glass as it will change the flavour of the cocktail too much.

 Repeat with the remainder of whiskey and more ice and stir again.
 Squeeze a further orange zest over the cocktail and serve.

-Tell Us About The Old Fashioned Cocktail
+Tell Us About The Old Fashioned Recipe

 This version that you see on menus the world over was said to be popularised by Colonel James E Pepper in 1880.
 He was a renowned distillery owner from Louisville, USA.

 Pepper spent much time in New York promoting his Bourbon brand and the cocktail was a perfect vehicle into the bars and hotels of the time.